qr kod na stranku

 The Duchy of Bavaria dates back to the year 555.
 In the 17th century AD, the Duke of Bavaria became a Prince-elector of the Holy Roman Empire.
 The Kingdom of Bavaria existed from 1806 to 1918, when Bavaria became a republic.
 In 1946, the Free State of Bavaria reorganized itself on democratic lines after the Second World War.

-Other: Germany, Hamburg, Thuringia, Baden-Württemberg, Bremen, Hesse, North Rhine-Westphalia, Mecklenburg-Western Pomerania, Schleswig-Holstein, Bavaria, Saarland, Saxony-Anhalt, Berlin, Brandenburg, Rhineland-Palatinate, Saxony, Lower Saxony
+Other: Germany, Hamburg, Thuringia, Baden-Württemberg, Hesse, Schleswig-Holstein, Bremen, North Rhine-Westphalia, Bavaria, Mecklenburg-Western Pomerania, Saxony-Anhalt, Saarland, Berlin, Brandenburg, Rhineland-Palatinate, Saxony, Lower Saxony

 Neighbours: Saxony, Baden-Württemberg, Western Austria, Thuringia, Hesse, Czech Republic, SCHWEIZ/SUISSE/SVIZZERA